carwow/honeykiq/README.md

 Sidekiq.configure_server do |config|
   config.server_middleware do |chain|
-    chain.add MyServerMiddleware, honey_client: ...
+    chain.add MyServerMiddleware
-    ...
+  end
+end
 ```

 **Note:** If you have long running jobs, an event is only sent to Honeycomb
 when the job finishes.
 Therefore, it may appear as though no jobs are currently
 running.
 Additionally, if the process receives a `SIGKILL` then no event is
 sent about that job, and the job may keep retrying without appearing in
 Honeycomb.
-The `PeriodicReporter` should help with this, but we are thinking of
-a nicer approach.
+The `PeriodicReporter` provides visibility for these cases.

 ### Honeykiq::PeriodicReporter